Madeline Krajewski

 Motivation: Very Poor

 Basically, what occurs here is that the four least-significant bits get replaced with the color’s most significant bits.
 See how on the changed line in the RGB in Binary table has the first four numbers repeating a second time?
 This shows it works!
 Additionally, we can see that the decimal representation of each color has changed in RGB as Integers.
 It’s a subtle change, but the numbers don’t lie even if our eyes cannot perceive the difference in the original and changed output of the colors.
+(This is great news, since we do not want to know when a secret image is encoded in the host image.
+This means that, should our image get intercepted by an enemy “spy,” they won’t know we hid something inside the image!)

 However, there’s an unfortunate bug seen in Green’s output.
 It should have 1101 in the last four bit spots in changed, but this isn’t the case.
 It’s an annoying bug, and I’m unsure of its cause at this time.
-It’ll take some time to debug, and I hope I can accomplish this by the end of today so I can implement the two color version tomorrow.
+It’ll take some time to deduce its cause, and I hope I can accomplish this by the end of today so I can implement the two color version tomorrow.

 One thing I need to do yet is my Gantt or PERT chart.
 I figured the title of this blog post had a bit of a double meaning, considering how a PERT chart represents the progress and journey one must make to stay on schedule.
 Just as the pioneers on the Oregon Trail had to hurry to make it to Oregon before winter, so too must I hurry to finish my project before the end of the semester.